 Baptism, the Eucharist, and the sacrament of Confirmation together constitute the "sacraments of Christian initiation," whose unity must be safeguarded.
 It must be explained to the faithful that the reception of the sacrament of Confirmation is necessary for the completion of baptismal grace.
 For by the sacrament of Confirmation, [the baptized] are more perfectly bound to the Church and are enriched with a special strength of the Holy Spirit.
 Hence they are, as true witnesses of Christ, more strictly obliged to spread and defend the faith by word and deed.
-CCC 1285
+Catechism of the Catholic Church 1285

 Students in the ninth and tenth grades attend the two-year Confirmation program.
 Candidates are to be enrolled in religious education classes the year prior to the year of sacramental reception as a norm.
-For more information, contact the parish secretary.
+For more information, contact the staff at the appropriate church.